ResetSmith/ResetSmith.github.io/content/posts/wordpress/migration/index.md

 ### Updating the URL with wp-cli

-wp-cli is a powerful tool for managing WordPress website from the Terminal.
-It can do and allow you to automate all sorts of functions.
+wp-cli is a powerful tool for managing WordPress websites from the Terminal and can allow a knowledgable admin to automate all sorts of functions.
 For this particular case we will be using wp-cli's 'search and replace' feature.
 If you followed the WordPress server installation [on here](http://hugo.casatdev.com/it_notes/new_server_config/LAMP_03/#installing-wp-cli), then wp-cli should already be installed.
 Otherwise it is [available here.](https://wp-cli.org)

 In order to update the URL for the website, we first navigate to the WordPress root folder, /var/www/$DOMAIN_NAME/.
 From there we will run the following command
 ```